baronsmv/install-scripts/README.md

   - `.pi` : Installs a Python package using `pipx install`.
   - `.np` : Installs an NPM package globally using `npm install -g`.

+The text file path must be specified in each script beforehand.
+An example of it can be found in `__example__.txt`.

 ### From GitHub

 These scripts, located in the `gh` directory, are used to install and update `.deb` packages hosted on GitHub.
 The `gh/packages` directory contains scripts that call `gh/install-gh.fish` with the following arguments: